TAFFI98/Deep_ProMPs_learning_for_strawberry_picking/README.md

 In particular the predicted policy is not deterministic but stochastic since the model is trained on a distribution of trajectories provided as demonstrations.

-the global piplein of the project is:
+the global pipline of the project is:

 ![Project_pipeline](project_images/project_pipeline.png)

 ## Build With